CURRENT EXHIBITS

 IMPORTANT NOTE: Some of the vintage objects found in The Attic are timeworn and/or have fragile, small parts which make them susceptible to breaking.
 Even with careful handling, we understand that this is what happens when objects are used and enjoyed over and over again.
 Please let a museum staff member or volunteer know about any broken objects so they may be repaired or replaced. |

 CHILDREN'S GALLERYThe Children’s Gallery is a fun place where kids can play and explore historic Rogers landmarks.
-This space can be found in the Hailey Building exhibit galleries and includes a slide reminiscent of the old Rogers High School fire escape slide, a fully-stocked mid-century kitchen, a workshop filled with tools and wood-working projects, a "Harris Baking Company" bakery, and a cozy reading nook.
+This space can be found in the Hailey Building exhibit galleries and includes a slide reminiscent of the old Rogers High School fire escape slide, a fully-stocked mid-century kitchen, a workshop filled with tools and wood-working projects, and a "Harris Baking Company" bakery.

 |